De Sprong VZW: Community Engagement and Digital Behavior Change

 From neighborhood initiative to sustainable behavior change

-De Sprong vzw is a social-innovative organization dedicated to health, movement and connection in neighborhoods and vulnerable communities.
-With their Fitmakers program, they guide people towards a more active and healthier lifestyle.
+De Sprong vzw is a social innovation organization committed to health, movement and connection within neighborhoods and vulnerable communities.
+Through its Fitmakers program, the organization supports people in building a more active and healthier lifestyle.

-The challenge was clear: how do you ensure that motivation does not stop after a workshop or group moment?
+The challenge was clear: how do you ensure motivation continues beyond a workshop or group session?

 De Sprong works in a strongly community-driven way.
-But that's where the paradox lies:
+Yet that is where the paradox lies:

-Good intentions are there, the energy is there, only behavioral change often remains fragile.
+The good intentions are there.
+The energy is there.
+But lasting behavior change often remains fragile.

-The question to Move To Happiness was not "can you deliver an app?"
+The question for Move To Happiness was not "can you deliver an app?"

-The question was: how do we support our participants even between moments?
-How do we keep engagement alive without additional pressure on facilitators?
+The real question was: how do we support our participants in between sessions?
+How do we keep engagement alive without adding extra pressure on facilitators?

 The approach

-Together with De Sprong, a two-layer approach was chosen:
+Together with De Sprong, a two-layer approach was developed:

 The platform was deployed to:

-- Support challenges around exercise and healthy habits
+• Support challenges focused on physical activity and healthy habits

-- Let participants inspire each other through shared actions
+• Enable participants to inspire one another through shared actions

-What stood out: Digital support did not replace physical coaching.
+What stood out: digital support did not replace in-person coaching.

-And perhaps more importantly, participants felt not "controlled," but supported.
+And perhaps more importantly, participants felt supported rather than controlled.

-In addition to community, individual support was also activated.
+In addition to community approach, individual support was introduced.

 Not as a mandatory track.